 Also Known As

 Some authors make a distinction between “lead time” and “cycle time”.
-The former is a “user’s point of view” measurement – the time between a request being made and being fulfilled – while the latter is from a “developer’s point of view” – the time between start of work on a user story and making the feature available for delivery.
+The former is a “user’s point of view” measurement – the time between a request being made and being fulfilled – while the latter is from a “developer’s point of view” – the time between the start of work on a user story and making the feature available for delivery.

 To some extent, these definitions are currently fluid and may vary significantly from one software development team to the next, given the great diversity among software efforts.
 The most useful response is probably to pick one manner of measurement carefully, and ensure that at least within a given team everyone understands how it’s being used and why.